-Patient experience (comments, compliments, concerns and complaints)
+Patient experience (complaints and concerns)

-We want to make sure we are open, honest and transparent commissioners of care.
-It's our intention to be truthful in all our dealings with patients and the public.
+We want to make sure we are open, honest and transparent in all in all our dealings with patients and the public.
+You don’t need to worry about the service you receive in future being adversely affected because you have made a complaint.

-Contact the patient experience team: lscicb-fw.patientexperience@nhs.net or call 0300 373 3550
+Contact the patient experience team by email: lscicb-fw.patientexperience@nhs.net or call 0300 373 3550.

 If you are unhappy about any part of your care, treatment, or the way services are provided to you let us know as soon as you can.
 This makes it easier to put things right.